openstack/training-guides/doc/upstream-training/upstream-details.rst

 `PDF slides <http://dachary.org/loic/openstack-training/training-student-project-sample.pdf>`_

-* The students use template slides to prepare a 5-minute presentation of their planned contribution.
+* The students use template slides to prepare a 5-minute presentation of their planned contribution
-* A sample presentation is given by the teacher, as an example.
+* A sample presentation is given by the teacher, as an example
 * Each student group prepares a presentation describing:
-  * the contribution they plan to work on during the online sessions,
+  * the contribution they plan to work on during the online sessions
-  * how they will engage with the Upstream,
+  * how they will engage with the Upstream
   * how it contributes to the company's agenda
-  * and whom they will be working with.
+  * and whom they will be working with
 * Each student group presents its slides to the class

 Etherpad